NickNaskida/TeleVenue/README.md

 ```

+#### Telegram Bot Related Errors
+- If you get `Unauthorized` error when trying to send messages to your bot, make sure you have specified the correct bot token in backend `.env` file

 ## Other Notes
 - To enable inspect for web app, press settings icon 5 times and turn on `Debug Web App`